-Mainstream 3D video games are largely inaccessible to players with visual impairments (PVI) because they lack crucial accessibility tools.
+Mainstream 3D video games are largely inaccessible to blind and low vision (BLV) players because they lack crucial accessibility tools.
 One way to provide greater accessibility is by providing players with a sense of spatial awareness of their surroundings.
-PVI must heavily rely on spatial awareness tools (SATs) to gain this awareness; whereas, sighted players can rely on sight as well.
-In order to make video games more accessible to PVI, a major accessiblity challenge is to understand how existing approaches to facilitating spatial awareness in PVI assist players and what their relative merits and limitations are.
+BLV players must heavily rely on spatial awareness tools (SATs) to gain this awareness; whereas, sighted players can rely on sight as well.
+In order to make video games more accessible to BLV players, a major accessiblity challenge is to understand how existing approaches to facilitating spatial awareness assist BLV players and what these tools' relative merits and limitations are.

 To address this challenge, we investigated four leading approaches to facilitating spatial awareness that represent a broad range of design choices — a smartphone map, a whole-room shockwave, a directional scanner, and a simple audio menu of points-of-interest — and uncovered new insights into this class of game accessibility tools.